 If you have heart disease, CrossFit will likely be too much for your heart.
 Less intense workouts will probably be a better fit; and always check with your doctor before jumping into any new exercise.

 CrossFit isn’t for you if you’re dealing with a knee or back injury.
 Recover first.
 Then get your body back in shape.
-After that point, you can give CrossFit a try.
+After that point, if your doctor says it's OK, you can give CrossFit a try.

 Remember, exercise shouldn’t hurt.
 If you feel pain, the workout may be too much for your body.
 You can get in excellent shape with other exercise routines that don’t tax your body so much.

 If you have a physical limitation, CrossFit may be possible depending on your challenge.
 For instance, you could work with a trainer to create a CrossFit routine that’s purely upper body if needed.